manifold-systems/manifold/docs/faq.md

 adjusts to changes ahead of Java releases.
 To date, Manifold has adapted to eight major Java versions since its debut, always well in advance of Oracle's official release schedule.

+#### Q: Doesn't Kotlin do all this already?
+No. While there are bits of overlap such as properties, Kotlin does not have most of Manifold's features.
+Notably, it does not offer anything similar to Manifold's core feature, the type manifold, which is the basis for `manifold-sql`, `manifold-json`, `manifold-graphql`, `manifold-xml`, and a multitude of others.
+In addition, most of manifold's extensions to the Java language are not present in Kotlin, these include:
+- true delegation
+- structural typing
+- tuples
+- unit expressions
+- extension classes
+- type-safe templates
+- conditional compilation
+- ...and more

+Importantly, Kotlin is an entirely separate language from Java, while Manifold is a compiler plugin that supplements Java with new features.
+Add Manifold to any Java project and incorporate features of your choosing.

 #### Q: Is Manifold free?
 Yes, the Manifold project is [open source](https://github.com/manifold-systems/manifold) and publicly available on github, free for use via Apache License 2.0.